markcullen111/bot11/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License